seanriceaz/seanriceaz.github.io/_posts/2018-06-11-my-switch-to-figma.markdown

 schema_images: http://seanrice.net/media/2018/06/Figma-v-sketch.png
 ---

 I've been using [Sketch](http://sketchapp.com) since it was a free beta.
-It quickly replaced photoshop in my process because it made pixel-perfect vector (mostly) images and spat out the slices just how my engineers needed them.
+It quickly replaced Photoshop in my process because it made pixel-perfect vector (mostly) images and spat out the slices just how my engineers needed them.
 So, it was with great reluctance that I even tried [Figma](http://figma.com).
 A coworker at the time basically told me &quot; you've got to try this.&quot; And then he spent some time explaining why it could be worth the switch.

 I tried it out on a small project.
 And then I tried it on another.
 And another.
 And now I actually try to avoid opening Sketch.
 Here's what I've learned.